carlotodeschini/htmxtest/README.md

 $ git clone ...
 ```

-and then copy .env to .env.local and set your database.
+and then copy .env to .env.local and set your database; by default .env use sqlite.

-Make sure you have 'yarn' installed and PHP 8.1.
+Make sure you have PHP 8.1, 'composer', 'yarn' and 'symfony' command installed.

 ```
 $ cd web/
-$ composer install
+$ composer install/update
 $ yarn install
 $ yarn dev
 ```